Contact

 Independent legal counsel addresses several areas of long-term stability and legal security.
 Having your own attorney provides a dedicated voice for your parental interests throughout the court process.
 Key areas of advocacy include:

-- Post-adoption contact agreements: Our team drafts PACAs to document your parental authority and any agreed-upon family connections.
+• Post-adoption contact agreements: Our team represents foster parents in Maryland in the medication phase of the permanency process to draft PACAs to document your parental authority and any agreed-upon family connections.

 Transitioning from CINA to Permanent Adoption